ourlifeloop/marketing/src/cms/training-faqs/who-can-request-maintenance.md

 ---
-question: Who can request maintenance?
+question: Who can request Maintenance?
 answer: >-
   Staff members that have the permission to Manage and Create Maintenance requests have the ability to request maintenance.